 - A research project by Gleanster showed that some 15 to 20 per cent of customers classed as "not yet ready to purchase" were converted using lead nurturing tactics.

 - According to a leading automation provider, companies which blog more than 11 times a month get four times as many leads as those who blog only four to five times a month.
 They also revealed that 74 per cent of companies say that converting leads is their top priority, underlining the importance of lead generation.

 - Market research firm Ascend2 found that nearly half (49 per cent) of businesses say that their leads need nurturing over the "long cycle", using several influencers.

 So there's some food for thought on why lead nurturing can be so imperative to business growth.
 All that's left now is to work out the best metrics and strategy for you.

-Help your lead generation efforts and download our guide to learn 30 ultimate lead generation lessons.
+Help your lead generation efforts and download our guide to learn 30 winning lead generation ideas.
 Download the guide now for FREE!

 Marketing in a business sense can be simply summarised as an activity intended to attract leads.
 But that would be ignoring the vital process of lead nurturing, which can be critical to making the conversions which can have a positive impact on growth.
 So in this blog, we get to the bottom of lead nurturing, and ask - what is a lead nurturing campaign?